SSD BENEFITS FOR RECURRENT ARRHYTHMIAS

 Our main office is in Salt Lake City, Utah.
 However, there are also hearing offices in Las Vegas, Boise, and Oakland.
 Learn information about California SSD and SSI benefits.
 Our office represents clients in court in all of these places.

 We are also familiar with the Social Security laws where you live.
 Additionally, understanding the medical evidence that the judge needs to see will help you win your case.
 It also helps us present the best arguments in court.
-If we accept your case, we will drive or fly (at no cost to you) to the SSA office nearest you for your hearing.
+If we accept your case, we will drive or fly (at no cost to you) to your hearing location.
+You can also have a hearing by phone or over video conference.
 Therefore, we can help you no matter where you live.
 If you need to apply for SSD benefits, then contact us.

 WE CAN HELP YOU WIN YOUR SSD BENEFITS

 At our law firm, we have won over 20,000 SSDI and SSI cases.
-We have the experience that you need to win your SSD and SSI benefits for recurrent arrhythmias.
-If you need a lawyer at your hearing, then contact us today.
+We have the legal experience you need to win your SSDI and SSI benefits for recurrent arrhythmias.
+If you need a lawyer to help you with your SSA hearing, then contact us today.
 Put our legal experience to work for you.

 In the past 30 years, we have won over $100 million in SSDI and SSI benefits for our clients.
 If you need our help, then call us.
 We are experts at what we do.
 Hire us to be your Social Security legal team.